 They might notify you of a generally reason such as an issue with your credit file.
 In this case, then ask for the lender to provide you with the details of the credit reference agency they used.
 Obtain a copy of your credit file and go through it with a fine toothcomb.

 Not fitting the lender’s profile

-One of the most common reasons why your mortgage application was declined is lending profiles.
+One of the most common reasons why you might find your mortgage application declined is lending profiles.
 For example, your high street bank is likely to be more comfortable with lending on a 3-bed semi than a farmhouse on a few acres with letting cottages.

 The best way to avoid this mistake is to use an independent whole of market mortgage broker.
 They’ll be able to find and match you with the right lender for your property purchase.